 This scholarship is for students who have participated in the Lodging Management program sponsored by the Educational Institute of the American Hotel & Lodging Association.
-The University awards \$1,000 to students who have participated in the Lodging Management program for one year, or \$2,000 to students who have completed two years in the program.
-Applications are available from the J&W Admissions or National Student Organizations Office.
+J&W awards a number of Lodging Management scholarships ranging from \$500 up to full tuition.
+Awards are based on participation in the Lodging Management Program.
+Applications are available from the J&W Admissions or the National Student Organizations Office.
 The deadline for application is March 1, prior to enrollment.